kejunxia/AndroidMvc/documents/sites/Site-MarkDown.md

 ## Overview
-Unlike iOS development, Android doesn't come with design pattern out of box and the SDK doesn't enforce any design pattern too.
-To apply design pattern to Android development is not straight forward due to the hard coupling of Android objects to all Android components.
-This hurdle not just makes coding less well organized but also harder unit testable.

-AndroidMvc provides a framework let Android development adopt MVC pattern much easier.
-With AndroidMvc framework, business logic can be easily abstracted out from Activity/Fragment/Service to pure java controllers not depending on any Android components which makes the controllers completely unit testable.
 ![alt Android-Mvc-Pattern](https://github.com/kejunxia/AndroidMvc/blob/master/documents/imgs/Android-Mvc-Pattern.jpg?raw=true)

 AndroidMvc is event driven.
-Communication between controllers and views are linked by **EventBus**.
 To isolate events between different layers, there are 3 event buses pre-setup in the framework:

 - **EventBusC2V** (Controllers to Views): One way event bus routing events from controllers to views.
 Events sent to views will be guaranteed to be run on Android UI thread by the framework.
 - **EventBusC2C** (Controllers to Controllers): Routes events among controllers.
 Events will be received on the same thread who send them.
 - **EventBusV2V** (Views to views): Routes events among views.
 Events will be received on the same thread who send them.

 #### View
-All views should be **as lean as possible** that they are only responsible to capture user interactions and display the data sent back from controllers via **EventBusC2V**.
+All views should be **as lean as possible** because their responsibilities are only to capture user interactions and display data.
+Then as long as controllers are unit tested properly it's less likely to make mistake on view layer.
 Therefore, business logic can be maximally abstracted away from views into controllers.
-As a result, more unit testings can be done upon controllers.
-At a high level, any components of Android framework could be considered as views including activities, fragments, widgets or even services and etc, because responsibilities of all components above are just to capture user interactions and present data to users.
+As a result, more business logic can be unit tested against controllers directly.

+At a high level, all components of Android framework could be considered as views including activities, fragments, widgets and even services and etc, because as mentioned above, responsibilities of all Android components are just to capture user interactions and present data to users.

+An analogy is that we can think Android as a browser.
+HTML (<!doctype html>) is like an activity, iFrame or a Ajax driven div is like a fragment and a javascript timer running as a polling loop is like a Android service.
+So as we can see, like what a service oriented web app does, all business logic should not be put on the front end (html/css/javascript) but in controllers on backend such as servlet, php, nodejs, asp.net and etc.

 #### Controller
-Controllers manage business logic including how to retrieve data, calculate, format data and wrap the data into event sending back to views.
-Controllers are defined in Interfaces and injected into views via @Inject annotation.
+Controllers manage business logic including how to retrieve, calculate, format and wrap the data into event sending back to views.
+Controllers are defined in Java interfaces and injected into views via annotation @Inject.
 In this way, the controllers would be easy to mocked against the interface definition.
-Views subscribed to events from controllers.
-When views receive user interactions, they invoke methods of injected controllers.
-The underlining controller implementations will process the request according to the business logic and send processed data back to views by events through **EventBusC2V**.
+Views subscribe to events defined by those controller interfaces.
+When views receive user interactions, they invoke methods against the injected controller interfaces.
+The underlining controller implementations will process the request by required business logic and send processed data back to views by events through **EventBusC2V** that views have subscribed on.

-Note that, in this MVC design, all controllers are **SINGLETON** application wide.
+Note that, in this MVC design, all controllers are **SINGLETON** application wide so that the state of controllers are guaranteed from the same source of truth.

 #### Model
-Models in AndroidMVC design represent the state of controllers.
-So each controller has at only one model object to represent the state of the controller.
-The framework will automatically save and restore the instance state of the controller models.
-So we don't need to always manually write boiler plate code to saveInstanceState and restore them.
+Models in AndroidMVC design encapsulate and represent the state of controllers.
+So each controller has only one model object to represent the state of the specific business logic.
+When the controllers are requested to process data, they will manage the model and box and format part of or entire model into an event subscribed by view and notify the views to update themselves by the data conveyed by the event.
+Alternatively, the views can also directly read the model from the controllers injected into them as long as their is no much formatting requirement.
+But make sure, views should NOT change the value of models directly which should be only done by controllers.

+In addition, to reduce boiler plate code, AndroidMvc framework will automatically save and restore the instance state of the controller models.
+So we don't need to always manually write code manually to use saveInstanceState and restore them in onCreate.

 #### Events
-Views should be updated by events sent from controllers.
-When methods of controllers get invoked by views, data will be loaded and updated in controllers followed by wrapping the updated data into events sending back to views.
-Therefore, the events can also be seen as **ViewModel** to update entire or partial view.
-In this way, the testing against views could be little because all data bound to views are formatted in the event by controllers.
-And the logic should be tested can be moved to controller unit tests which decouples the tests from Android SDK and can be run on JVM.
-Hence, the pattern could be considered as **MVVM** as well.
+With the builtin EventBus, events are defined as Java classes.
+It's also recommended to define them in controller interfaces to namespace them, so that we know what do the events do with more context.
+In addition, in a complex application with thousands of different events, the events won't be scattered everywhere.
+Events defined as Java classes instead of strings like Android messages has many benefits such as 1. extra data can be self-contained in them, 2. they are strong typed which avoids typo that can make debugging like a disaster, 3. strong typed events are also easier to track through inside IDEs (Android Studio, Eclipse and etc).

+Once a event is defined, it can be broadcast to multiple views who subscribe to them.
+When events contain data, they can be thought as a partial **ViewModel** that will drive subscribed views to update themselves.
+So to some extent AndroidMvc could be thought as a variant of **MVVM** pattern as well.

+To use it as a traditional **MVVM** or an Ajax like MVVM is totally depending on how the events are designed.
+For example, we can define only one event for a controller called EventC2V.OnModelUpdate and whenever the controller updates the model it raise this event.
+In this way, it's exactly the same as the traditional **MVVM** pattern.
+Also we can divide the update of model into more granular events, then it's like Ajax in web app and the earlier approach is like to refresh the whole page whenever there is a model update.

 ## Using AndroidMvc

 Let's take a simple app counting number as an example.
 The counter app has two navigation locations:
 1. LocationA: presented by FragmentA
    * One text view to display the current count in number.
 Updated by event OnCounterUpdated
    * Two buttons which increment and decrement count **on click**.